denkspuren/BitboardC4/BitboardDesign.md

 I figured that my students struggle with understanding John's implementation.
 That's why I created this document.
 My explanation leans on John's code.
 However, we don't go through John's code line by line.
 Instead, I try to help you get the point of the encoding and the way using it.
-Equipped with this understanding you should figure out the details of John's implementation yourself.
+Equipped with this understanding it should be fairly easy to figure out the details of John's implementation by yourself.

 Enjoy,